Compliments, Complaints & Suggestions

 Stage 2 – Complaint Review

-• If the complainant escalates their complaint to Stage 2, the practice manager will provide a written acknowledgement to complainants within 3 working days of receipt of their complaint at stage.
+- If the complainant escalates their complaint to Stage 2, the practice manager will provide a written acknowledgment to complainants within 3 working days of receipt of their complaint at the stage.

-• In the event that the complainant is dissatisfied with the response to their complaint they may escalate their complaint to Stage 3.
+- If the complainant is dissatisfied with the response to their complaint, they may escalate their complaint to Stage 3.

 Stage 3 – Independent External Adjudication